Falling leaves in autumn reveal a landscape in which old farms, ghost towns, and other historic sites have been cloaked through summer.

 3 to 4 p.m.

 Come and go as you please for this informal talk that explores the history of coal mining in the New River Gorge.
 See tools used underground by these workers in the early 1900s.
-Meet at New River Gorge National River’s Canyon Rim Visitor Center, Lansing.
+Meet at New River Gorge National Park and Preserve's Canyon Rim Visitor Center, Lansing.

 Walking Tour of Historic Bramwell